-- Phatisa has a detailed IMM in place which guides the investment process from an impact point of view. - A theory of change both for the fund and for each individual portfolio company defines the expected outputs, outcomes and impacts of an investment. - Indicators are defined according to the theory of change and align with internationally accepted indicators, such as IRIS+, HIPSO and the Joint Impact Indicators. - Impact data is shared by the portfolio company quarterly and annually (depending on the indicator) with the fund manager and verified on-site at least annually.
-Data is reported in both quantitative and qualitative formats to the sustainability team at Phatisa.
+- Phatisa has a detailed Impact and Measurement Management (IMM) framework in place which guides the investment process from an impact point of view. - A theory of change both for the fund and for each individual portfolio company defines the expected outputs, outcomes and impacts of an investment. - Indicators are defined according to the theory of change and align with internationally accepted indicators, such as IRIS+, HIPSO and the Joint Impact Indicators. - Impact data is shared by the portfolio company quarterly and annually (depending on the indicator) with the fund manager, and verified on-site at least annually.
+Data is reported both quantitatively and qualitatively to the sustainability team at Phatisa.
 This data is then analysed to identify progress against the baseline as well as trends and used for reporting to investors and to shape the impact projects within each portfolio company.
-Data is included in quarterly and annual investor reports and biennially in publicly available impact reports. - When monitoring indicates that the investment is no longer expected to achieve its intended impacts, measures are taken including providing additional support to portfolio companies to help them achieve their goals, adjusting targets or, in exceptional cases, the consideration of early divestment. - ESG, impact and technical assistance opportunities and risks are also discussed at the bi-monthly investment team meetings, as well as at portfolio review meetings.
+Data is included in quarterly and annual investor reports and biennially in publicly available impact reports.
+Our latest impact reports can be accessed here: AAF impact report and PFF 2 impact report.
+When monitoring indicates that the investment is no longer expected to achieve its intended impacts, measures are taken including providing additional support to portfolio companies to help them achieve their goals, and adjusting targets. - ESG, impact and technical assistance opportunities and risks are also discussed at the bi-monthly investment team meetings, as well as at portfolio review meetings. - The impact data required for our TAF2 is collected on a bi-annual basis and is reported in a half yearly TAF 2 report to the relevant donors.